WELCOME TO THE HAE JOURNAL - STORIES AND INSIGHTS FROM THE ALPS

 CASHMERE: THE LUXURY FIBER FOR YOUR SKIN

-Cashmere – The fibre of extremes
+Cashmere – The fiber of extremes

 Why cashmere is perfect for our headbands and hats